apostrophecms/apostrophe-documentation/other/field-properties.md

 # Schema Field Property Reference

-Each [Schema Field](/tutorials/advanced-development/schema-guide.md#guide-to-schema-field-types) in Apostrophe can take a number of different properties for configuration and display settings.
+Each [Schema Field Type](/tutorials/advanced-development/schema-guide.md#guide-to-schema-field-types) in Apostrophe can take a number of different properties for configuration and display settings.
 Below is a reference of the most commonly used properties.
 You can also view the reference for each individual field for a complete list of properties used by that field and an explanation of what it does.

 ## Commonly Used Properties